 As we continue our West Coast road trip southward, the Columbia River lies between Washington and Oregon.
 The scenery here is incredible and you wont see anything similar this close to the coast.

 Highway 14 on the North side

 Jutting off from Interstate 5 is Highway 14.
 It’s a narrow, winding highway that takes you along the northern banks of the Columbia River.
-Surrounded by buttes and sweeping views, the road is actually really distracting… hence it’s dangerous.
+Surrounded by buttes and sweeping views, the road is actually really distracting… so know that it’s dangerous if you’re not paying attention.
 Along the way though, you’ll find loads of great wine tasting and small hikes to break up a day’s drive.

 Tip: the Klickitat River meets up with the Columbia River in the town of Lyle, Washington.
 The town is tiny, but the beauty is awesome.
 You can head up the Klickitat to check out its beautiful gorges and the smaller waterfalls feeding it, or just spend an hour at the Balfour-Klickitat picnic area having lunch and watching eagles.
 FYI: bald eagles love to hang out at the confluence of two rivers wherever that may be.

 To get a break from the winding road, head up the hill toward Underwood (use your GPS) and stop into AniChe Cellars.
 It’s one of our favorite wineries in Washington, both for its really delicious and unusual wines AND because it’s totally kid friendly!
 From outdoor toys and games to cool wine making stuff, kids will enjoy a stop just as much as adults.